paratestphp/paratest/README.md

 For an example of ParaTest out in the wild check out the [example](https://github.com/brianium/paratest-selenium).

-# PHPStorm integration with paratest
+# PHPStorm integration

-To configure Paratest with PhpStorm, go to Run->Edit Configurations... and add a new PHPUnit configuration:
+To configure Paratest with PhpStorm, go to `Run` -> `Edit Configurations...` -> `Add New Configuration` and select PHPUnit:

 ![](docs/ParatestConfiguration.png)

-The result of running Paratest is this:
+The result of running Paratest against your repository should be the following:

 ![](docs/ParatestResult.png)